| Newsletter

 baby.
 In laboratory animals, dioxin has been shown to cause cancer,

+birth defects and genetic damage.
 Considering how toxic dioxin is, it is truly shocking that after

 extremely minimal experimentation, Agent Orange and other herbicides